Family shares story of shooting victim Sally Strelecki: 'Our tight-knit family will never be the same'

 "We were just having conversations about going back to school," Graham said.
 "She's a very caring, positive light, and she would've cared for anyone.
 I think she would've been a great doctor."

-While Osano’s fiancée being in a medically induced coma, he’s constantly reminding her why she needs to recover.
+While Osano’s fiancée is in a medically induced coma, he’s constantly reminding her why she needs to recover.

 "We were planning the rest of our lives and had just seemed to turn a corner," he said.
 "I keep reminding her about the place we're still going to go, the things we're going to see, eat, do and how much love we'll share for the rest of our lives."